Lidérc

 The second variety of the lidérc is as a tiny being, a temporal devil, földi ördög in Hungarian.
 It has many overlapping qualities with the miracle chicken form, and it may also be obtained from a black hen's egg, but more often it is found accidentally in rags, boxes, glass bottles, or in the pockets of old clothes.
 A person owning this form of the lidérc suddenly becomes rich and is capable of extraordinary feats, because the person's soul has supposedly been given to the lidérc, or even to the Devil.

 The third variety is as a Satanic lover, ördögszerető in Hungarian, quite similar to an incubus or succubus.
 This form of the lidérc flies at night, appearing as a fiery light, a will o' the wisp, or even as a bird of fire.
 In the northern regions of Hungary and beyond, it is also known as ludvérc, lucfir.
 In Transylvania and Moldavia it goes by the names of lidérc, lüdérc, and sometimes ördög, literally, the Devil.
 While in flight, the lidérc sprinkles flames.
 On earth, it can assume a human shape, usually the shape of a much lamented dead relative or lover.
 Its footprints are that of a horse.
-The lidérc enters houses through chimneys or keyholes, brings sickness and doom to its victims.
+The lidérc enters houses through chimneys or keyholes, bringing sickness and doom to its victims.
 It leaves the house with a splash of flames and dirties the walls.
 Burning incense and birch branches prevent the lidérc from entering one's dwelling.
 In the eastern regions of Hungary and beyond, it is said the lidérc is impossible to outrun, it haunts cemeteries, and it must disappear at the first crow of a rooster at dawn.